 I finally had to face the truth when we shifted to Cochin and he developed breathing problems.
 This time, he seemed to have a bad cough, but no congestion.
 He vomited everything he ate.
 He wanted to eat, but he vomited even the water he drank.
 My husband was out of station and I was 6 months pregnant.
 I also had a two year old daughter to take care of.
 I wasn't feeling up to travelling to the hospital.
 I hoped it would be a minor problem and gave him some pediatric anti-vomiting medicine and a cough syrup.The first night, his breathing seemed quite strained and I was really worried.
 But by morning, he seemed fine.
 The vomiting had thankfully subsided, though the dry cough lasted a week.
 He had just about recovered when the same problem recurred and this time, I rushed him to the hospital.
 His pediatrician confirmed that he was asthmatic and that his cough was not an infection, but part of the breathing problem.
 It seems, the cough in turn triggers the gag reflex, which is what made him vomit.
 The doctor assured me that this was just a childhood problem and he would outgrow it by the age of 10.
 I spent the day in the hospital pediatric ward where they gave him nebulization every hour for up to 6 hours.

 His current asthma trigger is the dampness of the house we are living in.
 It’s a beautiful and spacious sea facing apartment on the 7th floor.
 But due to heavy monsoons and some maintenance issues in the apartment, there is water seepage from the ceiling.
 The dampness gives rise to mold and fungus.
-These are housing quarters that belong to the Indian Navy.
-Thankfully, we have been notified that we will soon be allotted new quarters in the Naval Base.

 I researched online to correct my misconceptions about asthma and to learn the real facts of this medical problem.
 Here is a compilation of my research.